Skip to main content

 The bleach method

 If you’ve managed to locate the bottle of Clorox under the sink or in your laundry room, you’re most likely wondering how quickly it can take out the unwanted plant enemy.
-However, the answer is a little muddled depending on how large the weed is and how deep its root system travels.
-If you are ready to tackle your weed issue and are looking for a quick and inexpensive way to beautify your lawn once more, we have a step-by-step way to do so:
+The answer is a little muddled depending on how large the weed is and how deep its root system travels.

 Step 1: Gather your equipment.

 You will need gloves, a bucket to mix the solution in, a funnel (optional but highly recommended), old clothing, a spray bottle, and shoes.
 Bleach will ruin and/or stain any fabric it encounters, so it’s paramount that you dress appropriately.
+Gloves are encouraged due to the skin-irritating, caustic chemicals found in bleach.
+Be sure the funnel, bucket, and spray bottle have been washed and rinsed thoroughly with soap and water.

 Step 2: Prep the solution.

 The recommended ratio of bleach to water in this mixture is equal parts.
-Whether you are filling a small spray bottle to use around your sidewalk or large buckets to recover your driveway, the solution should be mixed in the same way, with equal parts bleach to tap water.
+Whether you are filling a small spray bottle to use around your sidewalk or large buckets to recover your whole driveway, the solution should be mixed in the same way, with equal parts bleach to tap water.

 For example, when filling a small spray bottle, you will fill the bottle halfway with water and fill the rest with bleach.
 After mixing, gently agitate the water — or mix it — to ensure the mixture is fully combined.